codecrafting-io/AdvancedPathTracingCP2077/README.md

 - [Cyber Engine Tweaks (>= v1.30.1)](https://www.nexusmods.com/cyberpunk2077/mods/107)
 - [Native Settings UI (>= 1.96)](https://www.nexusmods.com/cyberpunk2077/mods/3518)

+## Compatibility

+This mod is currently not compatible with [Ultra Plus Control (sammilucia)](https://www.nexusmods.com/cyberpunk2077/mods/10490) due to some overlapping settings and differences in behavior.
+If you want to use the ULTRA+ fixes and VRAM settings, I suggest you import those settings into an ini file and load them separately from the RT/PT settings.

+Advanced Path Tracing does not use the same settings and values as ULTRA+ Control for RT/PT, but most of the behavior can be replicated.
+To do this, use the `ptQuality.lua` file to apply the same values in ULTRA+ Control.

 ## Installation

 Just drop the folder in `<path to cyberpunk 2077>\bin\x64\plugins\cyber_engine_tweaks\mods`.
 Remember to install the requirements.